Article summary

 You'll have a feedback board live in under 10 minutes, with a free plan that includes unlimited feedback items, voting, and a public roadmap.
 No credit card required.

-Start collecting feedback for free →
+Start collecting feedback for free β

 Related Reading

-FeatureShark Team
+Written by FeatureShark Team